 It is important that the books and stories in our schools reflect the diverse nature of neurological conditions and the many ways that our brains can differ.
-This isn’t just to support the children and families who have experienced ADHD and so on, but also so that neuro-typical children develop empathetic understanding of these conditions and the ways in which we can support everyone to thrive.
-No matter the neurological type, children will meet people who think in different ways as they move through life – in secondary school, college, university and the working world – so it’s important that our books show this.
+This isn’t just to support the children and families who have experienced neurodiversity, but also so that neuro-typical children develop empathetic understanding of these conditions and the ways in which we can support everyone to thrive.
+No matter the neurological type children will meet people who think in different ways as they move through life, in secondary school, college, university and the working world, so it’s important that the books in our classrooms reflect this.

 Reflecting and celebrating our many differences, our strengths and our views helps to create a society that is more tolerant and respectful; one that is ready to shift and accommodate to support each other.
 This supports good mental health and wellbeing for all.